A

 like the Khanti dugouts, were too small to navigate in open seas.

-'go' ??), which enclosed the top to allow waves to break over the top,
+Possibly the Inuit kayak , which enclosed the top to allow waves to

-was in effect an adaptation of the tiny one-person northern dugout to
+was in effect an adaptation of the tiny one-person northern dugout, to

-If the boat was made
+If the boat was made of a moose hide, it

 meant the people had to winter in a place with moose, in the forested